 118 Teaching Music in the Classroom.
-Fall (4).

 Introduction to teaching music in the pre-K to 6th grade classroom.
-Course emphasizes ageappropriate, quality music materials and teaching strategies.
+Course emphasizes age-appropriate, quality music materials and teaching strategies.
 Students will further develop their own music literacy skills.
 Course is designed for music minors and Liberal Studies majors seeking a multiple subject credential.
-NU only.
+Numeric grade only.

 130 Introduction to Jazz History.
-Spring (4).